Home Chapter 1 Chapter 2 Chapter 3 Progress

 You probably don't need to know too much about TGCF to understand this fanfic, although depending on which friends are reading this, you've already seen a bit of why I love Xie Lian so much...
 I'll try to update this draft whenever I can, and I don't mind any feedback or suggestions.
 I'm slowly uploading finished chapters to AO3.

-I'm trying my best to not write anything that's too out-of-character, although this is also a very self-indulgent fic that I've been slowly working on since the end of October...
+I'm trying my best to not write anything that's too out-of-character, although this is also a very self-indulgent fic that I've been slowly working on since the end of last October...

 Premise: Set after the novel’s conclusion, this story follows Xie Lian as quiet, unsettling moments slowly accumulate into something he can no longer run away from.
 The first two chapters act as both a standalone piece and the foundation for a longer narrative with additional characters.